 Are you one of the UK’s 5 million SMEs?
 Are you just starting up or looking to expand?
 Either way, it’s likely that you’ll need funding for your business at some stage - whether it’s for product development, hiring employees, upgrading IT or marketing.

 Business funding can be the difference between failing and becoming a force in the market.
 Yet when seeking finance options, it’s easy to feel bewildered, since the funding landscape is in constant flux, often influenced by shifts in the economy and politics.
+To make your life easier, we've put together this handy guide on small business grants, as well as some of the other funding solutions available to SMEs in the UK.

 Although there is plenty of capital to be had, small business owners seem to prefer using overdrafts than taking out bank loans.
 Research from Bibby Financial Services, originally reported by the Daily Mail, reveals that only a few SMEs are using banks: